Updated on: 15th May 2023

-What To Put In A Booklet
+What to Put in a Booklet

-A clear eye-catching title:
+1. A clear eye-catching title:

-Titles need to be short but should convey exactly what your booklet is about.
+Titles need to be short but should convey exactly what your brochure is about.
 70 characters or less in length is ideal.

-Calls to action:
+5. Calls to action:

 Ticking off the elements on this list should help get you well on the way to producing your informational booklet content.

 Keep copy in short paragraphs, with clear subheadings.
-When you include images, unless they take up the full width of the page, keep your text wrapped around them to create a more professional looking product.
+When you include images, unless they take up the full width of the page, keep your text wrapped around them to create a more professional-looking product.

-Colours are a great way to catch someone’s eye and also highlight important information to them.
-Try to use colour to engage your audience and direct them to particularly significant information in your booklets.
+Colours are a great way to catch someone’s eye and highlight important information to them.
+Try to use colour to engage your audience and direct them to particularly significant information in your brochure.
 If you’re just getting started as a business, you can use colours to brand your booklets by developing a colour palette for your company.

-When you’re ready to get cracking on creating your booklet, check out our “how to make a booklet” guide for a step-by-step walk through of the techy side of design in your chosen programme, we also have some great templates you can take inspiration from on our Design Tool.
+When you’re ready to get cracking on creating your information booklet, check out our “how to make a booklet” guide for a step-by-step walk through of the techy side of design in your chosen programme, we also have some great templates you can take inspiration from on our Design Tool.